 If either of you have been married before, either in a church or in a civil ceremony, you need to inform the parish priest immediately.
 Depending upon the circumstances, more paperwork may be required which could have an effect on the date of your wedding.
 If your previous spouse has died, we need a copy of the death certificate.
 If you are out of the state of WI, you must arrange an interview with your pastor at your home parish to request an affidavit for freedom of marry.
 This must be signed by the pastor and witnesses.

 Couples often have a relative or a family friend who is a Catholic Priest.
 Guest celebrants are most welcome.
 This includes interfaith marriages in which a minister from another Christian denomination is most welcome to co-witness the marriage in a Catholic Church.
 You may need a Delegation of Authority.
 This is written permission that officially welcomes the visiting priest or deacon to perform the wedding here at Saint Benedict.
 It is the responsibility of the guest celebrant to request the Delegation.
 If you choose to have a guest celebrant perform your wedding it is your responsibility to make sure the celebrant contacts Fr.
-Dominic in advance of the wedding.
+Mark in advance of the wedding.
 If a guest celebrant is chosen it will be their responsibility to make sure that all the required paperwork is completed and given to Fr.
-Dominic.
+Mark.

 All couples that are not parishioners need a letter of Delegation to perform the wedding at St. Benedict Church.
 This gives permission to Fr.
-Dominic to perform the wedding here at St. Benedict.
+Mark to perform the wedding here at St. Benedict.
 Contact your home pastor to request this permission.